mattvenn/python-workshop/demos/xively/README.md

+# DEFUNCT!

+Xively no longer allows registration of new users so this code is not useful any longer.
+It's left as a reference.

 # Xively (was Cosm)

 Xively is one of a few online services that can take your data and store it for you.
 It also makes nice graphs.